rare-magma/guitos/README.md

 - Note that the ID of each budget inside the JSON file should be a [v4 UUID](<https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)>) as created by the `crypto.randomUUID()` [method](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/randomUUID).

+## Notes

+- There is no undo/redo functionality.
+Export frequently to avoid data loss!
+  - This is planned to be implemented on [#16](https://github.com/rare-magma/guitos/issues/16)
+- guitos uses floating point math so it can be inaccurate due to rounding errors.
+  - There are plans to improve accuracy on [#19](https://github.com/rare-magma/guitos/issues/19)
-- guitos tries to load an existing budget when visiting guitos.app/`budget-name`
+- guitos tries to load an existing budget when visiting `guitos.app/budget-name`

 ## Built With